Norwich Business School is one of the top business schools in the UK, but what really makes us the ideal place to research and study for PhD?

 To discuss the application process, please contact the UEA Postgraduate Research Office - email: email@example.com

-Candidates will be interviewed, usually via Skype, as part of the selection process.
-EU and International applicants may be required to provide evidence of competence in the English Language.
+Candidates will be interviewed, usually via Zoom, as part of the selection process.
+International applicants may be required to provide evidence of competence in the English Language.

 Candidates should typically hold, or expect to hold, a first degree with a minimum of 2:1 and a good Master’s degree with research methods training appropriate to the discipline, with a dissertation mark of at least 65%.
-Candidates applying for a 1+3 studentship (MSc + PhD) should hold, or expect to hold, a relevant undergraduate degree.
 Candidates who have studied outside of the UK should typically hold, or expect to hold, qualifications equivalent to those above.